 WW II friends plan to meet in The Netherlands (The Writer's Cramp entry)

-He especially didn't want to be late this year, as his old friend, former U.S. Army Corporal John Stamp, was supposed to be leading one of the groups, and the old man planned to give the old soldier the biggest tulip from his garden.
-If the visiting Americans were the reason behind his carefully tended garden of red tulips--he gave one to as many former servicemen as he could, in commemoration of their valor in liberating Maastricht in September of '44--Corporal Stamp was the reason he had taken extra care this year.
-If not for John Stamp, Pieter wouldn't have seen October of that fateful year.
+Pieter planned to give the old soldier the biggest tulip from his garden.
+If the visiting Americans were the reason behind his carefully tended garden of red tulips--he gave one to as many former servicemen as he could, in commemoration of their valor in liberating Maastricht in September of '44--Corporal Stamp was the reason he'd been extra careful with them this year.
+If not for John Stamp, Pieter wouldn't have seen that October.
+The tulips' red blossoms sparked old memories, and his thoughts drifted back...

 Giving a tulip to each of the servicemen, all of whom were wearing either sashes or old-style garrison caps bearing various military badges and awards, he looked around for his friend.
-One of the former soldiers, a rather smallish gentleman with graying hair and a sparse mustache, noticed the roving looks and stepped forward.
+One of the former soldiers, a rather smallish gentleman with graying hair and a sparse mustache, noticed the flowers and the man's roving looks.
+He stepped forward.

 "Are you Mr. Baantjer?" he asked.